apache/nuttx/Documentation/platforms/arm/stm32wb/boards/flipperzer/index.rst

 Flipper Zero
 ============

-This README file discusses the port of NuttX to the Flipper Zero multi-tool device.
+This page file discusses the port of NuttX to the Flipper Zero multi-tool device.
 See https://flipperzero.one/ for device details.

 Device features